eic/drich-dev/README.md

 # dRICH-dev
-Scripts for EIC dRICH development
+Resources and Tools for EIC dRICH development

 | **Table of Contents**             |                                         |
 | --:                               | ---                                     |